Skip to main contentCarbon Design System

 States

-There are four states to inline loading: inactive, active, success, and error.
+There are four states to inline loading: inactive, active, finished, and error.

 Example of inline loading states